jiaojiaon/CISC3140_Lab1/README.md

 o For each Car Make grouping, I list the top 3 cars.
 The output in printTopThree.out shows(ranking, car_id, year, car make, car model, total score).

+o A Makefile, where from the root of project repository I can run make lab1.
 ## Dependencies required for the scripts to function
-A Makefile, where from the root of project repository I can run make lab1